GreenData17/Cosmic-Console/README.md

 # Cosmic-Console
- A console for Unity, to debug games.
+ A in-game Console, for unity games.